Skip to Content

 Difficulty: Fairly Difficult

-I’ll start by saying that this section of the coastal path is a little sketchy in parts.
-Perhaps even treacherous at times depending on the weather.
+I should mention that this section of the coastal path is a little sketchy in parts.
+Perhaps even treacherous at times, depending on the weather.
 With that in mind, it’s certainly not a hike to do with little ones.

-And finally, as you reach The Sound Cafe, look forward to some well-deserved food and drink.
+Finally, as you reach The Sound Cafe, look forward to some well-deserved food and drink.
 This cafe is one of our favourite places to eat on the Isle of Man and flaunts panoramic views of one of the island’s most beautiful areas.
+It’s also one of the best spots on the island to spot seals and other marine life.

 Isle of Man coastal walking routes